nalbachk/MidiToPhaseShift/README.md

 Todos:
 - bpm values from midi are not right (problem in eof?)
-- .txt file can have some format problems
+- .txt file can have some format problems (repeated parts are not included)
 - remove crazy useless stuff from midi-files (problems in eof)

 PhaseShift: